 Here you’ll see information such as which users have taken your questionnaire, when they took it, and their score (if you have the “Calculate Score” setting enabled in the Settings Tab) as well as a link to view their answers:

-If you would like to view a user’s answers click on “View” next to that user:
+If you would like to view a user’s answers click on the user’s name:

 This will bring you to a page where you’ll be able to see information about that user and their submitted answers: